Resources

 Resources appear in:

-• Tasks - Required materials/labor for work (multi-resource support)
+- Jobs - Required materials for work (multi-resource support, optional)

 Resources do NOT reserve inventory - they define what can be tracked.
 Stock items represent actual physical inventory.